William Muir: Other works

 Daniel Pipes investigated the origin of the phrase "Satanic Verses", and concluded that despite Salman Rushdie's claim that he had borrowed the phrase from Tabari, the earliest traceable occurrence is in Muir's Life of Mohamet (1858) in a passage discussing "two Satanic verses".
 The phrase does not appear in the revised edition of 1912 though.

 Statuary

 A marble statue by George Blackall Simmonds was erected in his honour and unveiled by the then Viceroy of India at the opening of Muir College on 8 April 1886, and was still there in 2012.
 Another was proposed for the Muslim college, but due to opposition the scheme was dropped.

 Family

 He was the brother of the indologist John Muir.
 He married Elizabeth Huntly Wemyss in 1840 (died 1897), and had five sons and six daughters; four of his sons served in India, and one of them, Colonel A. M. Muir (died 1899), was Political Officer for South Baluchistan, and was acting British Resident in Nepal when he died.
 One daughter, Jane, married Colonel Andrew Wauchope and lived at Edinburgh Castle.
+One of his sons-in-law was the civil servant William Henry Lowe.